X

 He was selected as Minister of the Right (high-rank official) by Emperor Uda while he was an excellent scholar.

 However, within the abdication of Emperor Uda, Michizane’s position became increasingly vulnerable.
-The political enemy Fujiwara Tokihira forced him to leave Heian-kyo (Present Kyoto) to Kyusyu Dazaifu, way far from the capital and died indignantly.
+The political enemy Fujiwara Tokihira forced him to leave Heian-kyo (Present Kyoto) to Kyusyu Dazaifu, way far from the capital, and died indignantly.

-Many of the members who were gathered and planning to oust him at the Seiryo-den died also of the lightning.
-Emperor Daigo witnessed the lightning hit there and people died, became sick and died after three months.
+Many of the members who were gathered and planning to oust him at the Seiryo-den also died of the lightning.
+Emperor Daigo witnessed the lightning hit there, and people died, became sick, and died after three months.

 Anyone who plotted to oust Michizane died one after another.

-They restored Michizane’s rank, promoted him to Dajo-Daijin (the Grand Minister) posthumously and enshrined him in Tanmangu, Kyoto.
+They restored Michizane’s rank, promoted him to Dajo-Daijin (the Grand Minister) posthumously, and enshrined him in Tanmangu, Kyoto.

 He is revered as a god of education today for his exceptional intelligence.